menu

 Occupations and Workforce

 Nobleton is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Nobleton is a town of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Nobleton who work in food service (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).
+Overall, Nobleton is a town of service providers, managers, and sales and office workers.
+There are especially a lot of people living in Nobleton who work in food service (55.56%), management occupations (44.44%), and office and administrative support (0.00%).

 Setting & Lifestyle

-Nobleton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Nobleton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Nobleton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Nobleton has few renters and college students.
 But the biggest reason it is quieter in Nobleton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Nobleton may be for you.

-Nobleton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Nobleton doesn't have a public transportation system that people use for their commute.

 Demographics

-The citizens of Nobleton have a very low rate of college education: just 8.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Nobleton has a very low overall level of education: only 8.78% of people over 25 hold a 4-year college degree or higher.

 Nobleton is a very ethnically-diverse town.
 The people who call Nobleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nobleton residents report their race to be White.
 Important ancestries of people in Nobleton include German, Irish, Polish, Italian, and Yugoslavian.